Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Standard and non-standard cosmic evolution in the RDE

 Here we note that many MG models\,\footnote{ For example, MG models involving $\mathcal{B} R_{ab} R^{ab}$, $\mathcal{D}R\Box R$~and/or~$f(R)$, where $f(R)$ is a polynomial function of the Ricci scalar $R$. } (including the one presented here) in the RDE generally involve the solution of standard cosmic evolution\,\cite{Yun:2022xce}.
 Therefore, it may not be easy to distinguish between the standard cosmological evolution model and the MG models using the current BBN observation data.

 In the following subsections, we mainly focus on the eSM and discuss in detail the standard and non-standard cosmic evolutions in the eSM.
-For this purpose, we firstly introduce the initial conditions necessary for numerical analysis of the \textit{second-order} \textbf{\textit{nonlinear}} differential equation Eq.(\ref{math 2nd order}), and then discuss the obtained results in turn.
+For this purpose, we firstly introduce the initial conditions necessary for numerical analysis of the \textit{second-order} \textbf{\textit{nonlinear}} differential equation in Eq.\,(\ref{math 2nd order}), and then discuss the obtained results in turn.

-\subsubsection{Initial conditions for the second-order \textbf{nonlinear} differential equation describing the evolution of the universe in the RDE}
+\subsection{Initial conditions for the second-order \textbf{nonlinear} differential equation describing the evolution of the universe in the RDE}

-To obtain a solution for Eq.\,(\ref{math 2nd order}), we need the appropriate initial conditions.
+To obtain a solution for Eq.\,(\ref{math 2nd order}), we need appropriate initial conditions.
 Since the differential equation is of second order, two initial conditions are required.
-For the first initial condition, considering the case of SBBN, the earliest time of BBN epoch and the standard cosmic expansion rate at that time are used.
-Numerically $t_0 \approx 0.15$ ${\rm sec}$, $x_0\ (\equiv H) \approx 3.24$ ${\rm sec^{-1}}$, and $ y(x_0)\ \left(\equiv \dot{H}(H)\right) \approx -21$ ${\rm sec^{-2}}$ are chosen.
+For the first initial condition, considering the case of SBBN, the earliest time of BBN epoch, the initial temperature and the standard cosmic expansion rate at that time are used.
+Numerically $t_0 \approx 0.15$ ${\rm s}$, $T_0 \approx 2.58 \times 10^{10}$ K, $x_0\ (\equiv H) \approx 3.24$ ${\rm s^{-1}}$, and $ y(x_0)\ \left(\equiv \dot{H}(H)\right) \approx -21$ ${\rm s^{-2}}$ are chosen.
 To determine the second initial condition, one free parameter, $\Delta y'$, which represents how significantly it deviates from the standard value of SBBN, is introduced as follows

 Note that $y'$ is the derivative with respect to $x$, not the derivative with respect to time $t$.
 Indeed, it is easy to see that $y=-2x^2$ is the simplest solution of Eq.\,(\ref{math 2nd order}) that represents standard cosmic evolution.
 Numerically, the range of this $\Delta y'$ is chosen as follows by the sign of $\Delta y'$